PositiveSumData/NationalOralHealthDataPortal/Data/InsureKidsNow/README.md

 ## Issues & decisions

+**Null values**.
+A user of the Tableau visualization will notice a high number of null values under each of the provider/site characteristic breakouts.
+These nulls represent either 'unknown' or missing entries in the raw database that was provided to Positive Sum.

+**Validity**.
 Positive Sum feels the IKN database is a fine tool for mapping where provider sites most likely are and what service chracteristics they offer.
-But there are too many instances of providers being reigistered to a suspiciously large number of sites that this dataset is probably not so useful for calculating couty counts or being relied upon too definitively for dental care access.
+But there are too many instances of providers being reigistered to a suspiciously large number of sites that this dataset is probably not so useful for calculating county counts or being relied upon too definitively for dental care access.
+For now the project will limit this dataset to point location maps.

 ## code